 The polenta makes a nice foil for this dish.
 The tang and richness of the cheese balances nicely against the acid of the tomato.
 It’s not essential but it’s a nice touch.
 You could also pile this on a hoagie with melted cheese.
 That’s midtown.

-- 4 good quality hot or sweet Italian sausages
+- 4 hot or sweet Italian sausages - how you like it

 - 3 Tbsp olive oil